-3.3 The Academy's Strategic Leader for ICT is responsible for ensuring that there The Academy's Strategic Leader for ICT is responsible for ensuring that there are effective back-up procedures for the system.
+Back-up Procedures 3.3 The Academy's Strategic Leader for ICT is responsible for ensuring that there are effective back-up procedures for the system.
 The Academy's data is stored exclusively in the cloud via OneDrive, SharePoint and cloud-based hosting.
 Users can retrieve files from their Recycle area independently within 30 days; Microsoft offers retrieval of files for 90 days.
 The Academy has purchased full cloud back-up via Barracuda and this covers: email data; Teams files; OneDrive files; SharePoint files.
 Barracuda backs up Teams, OneDrive, SharePoint and Outlook every 24 hours to their own servers.
 Partner organisations such as SIMS and SCOMIS Hosted SIMS must also comply with their own obligations to backup data they hold for us.
-The Academy has a second broadband line installed (as of Spring 2022) to support Business Continuity should we lose online connectivity.
+The Academy had a second broadband line installed (as of Spring 2022) to support Business Continuity should we lose online connectivity.
 A patch change on the telephone system connects this directly to the core switch.
-This keeps the older telephones (non IP) on the main site working during a power outage, somewhat improving telephones (non IP) on the main site working during a power outage, somewhat improving the sustainability of telephony during power outage.
+This keeps the older telephones (non IP) on the main site working during a power outage, somewhat improving the sustainability of telephony during power outage.